 Because of the risks involved with acting as your own registered agent, I recommend using an Idaho registered agent service for your Idaho LLC.
 Even if this isn’t your first business, it’s worth the investment to make sure your information is secure and your workload is lightened.

-If you’d like more information about the best registered agents in Idaho, check out my review guide here.
+If you’d like more information, check out my review guide to the best registered agents in Idaho.

 4. Choose Your LLC Address